bzurkowski/docker-workshops/managing-images.md

 ## Walkthrough

-Docker image is a lightweight and standalone **object containing a packed application** code, along with its dependencies, configuration, and execution environment - e.g. environment variables or a command starting the application process.
+Docker image is a lightweight and standalone **object containing packed application** code, along with its dependencies, configuration, environment variables, and a command starting the application process.

 It is type of a **filesystem** that has a **layered structure**.
 Each increment of files in the image creates a new layer arranged on top of the previous ones.
 For example, the application code and installation of a library can be two separate layers.
 This improves the image building process and reduces disk space usage.
 Most layers are cached and can be reused by other images.

 ![](/assets/image-layers.png)

-When a container is started, the filesystem stored in the image is mounted to the root directory of the container process.
+When a container is started, the filesystem stored in the image is mounted to the root directory of the container process (under '/' path).
+Layers of the original image are always read-only.
+New containers create a thin writable layer (*container layer*) on top of the image layers and use *Copy on Write* technique to add/modify image files:

 ![](/assets/image-multi-containers.png)

-Layers of the original image are always read-only.
-New containers create a thin writable layer (*container layer*) on top of the image layers and use *Copy on Write* technique to add/modify image files.

 ### Task 1: Listing images